How to Buy a Second Hand Electric Car

 Model specific issues to check

-Just like a conventionally fuelled vehicle, EVs have their own snags.
+Just like a petrol or diesel vehicle, EVs have their own snags.
 Different models will have their own trouble signs, and this is where the brand/model specific online communities can be invaluable to learn a sensible checklist of things to be vigilant for.

 A universal concern with EVs is degradation of their battery, particularly within BEVs.